ScriptsOfTribute/.github/profile/README.md

 ### Prizes

+- $500USD for the first place
+- $300USD for the second place
+- $200USD for the third place

-We applied for the prizes to [IEEE CIS Education Competition Subcommittee](https://cis.ieee.org/).
-Expecting answer.
+Prize founded by the [IEEE CIS Education Competition Subcommittee](https://cis.ieee.org/).